SingleManTH/agiletoolkit.org/docs/overview/mvc.md

 There are two main implementations of Model:

 - `Model_Table` is the most commonly used and offers powerful [ORM](http://en.wikipedia.org/wiki/Object-relational_mapping) features for working with relational databases
-- `Model`, provides a pluggable interface to many of the popular NoSQL data stores, to Arrays and to Sessions.
+- `Model` provides a pluggable interface to many of the popular NoSQL data stores, to Arrays and to Sessions.

 `Model_Table` is the Agile ORM.
-It provides all the features you've come to expect from a heavyweight PHP ORM, such as data structure definition, business rules, built-in query methods, joins, caching and record lifecycle events.
+It provides all the features you've come to expect from a heavyweight PHP ORM, such as data definitions, business rules, built-in query methods, joins, caching and record lifecycle events.
 But you'll be pleasantly surprised by the simplicity, flexibility and efficiency with which this is achieved.

 Agile ORM implements our [Composability](/TODO) design principle.
 For example: `Model_Book` may contain a field `author_id` which references `Model_Author` and `Form` will automatically offer a drop-down (or auto-complete) for selecting a relevant entry from the related Model.

 And through Addons you can add support for much more advanced fields such as `Image`, where a user's image is uploaded, cropped, thumbnailed, stored and associated with your Model entirely behind the scenes, following best principles of [Abstraction](/TODO).

 Crucially, Models also implement our [Extensibility](/TODO) principle.
-Because you can reconfigure your field definitions, rules and queries, Agile ORM Models can be easily extended to deal with evolving use-cases without refactoring your existing tests and code.
-The new functionality is encapsulated in the extended Model and can be tested separately.
+Because you can reconfigure your field definitions, rules and queries, Agile ORM Models can be  extended easily to deal with evolving use-cases without refactoring your existing tests and code.
+The new functionality is encapsulated in the extended Model and can be tested separately, which is ideal for Agile development.

 In addition:

-- Agile Toolkit's [DSQL Query Builder](/TODO) class gives safe and elegant access the full power of your chosen DBMS, including expressions, complex joins and multi-step transactions
+- Agile Toolkit's [DSQL Query Builder](/TODO) class gives safe and elegant access the full power of your chosen DBMS, including subqueries, expressions, complex joins and multi-step transactions
 - Definition of rules and normalizations is exceptionally easy and powerful
 - You can work with both single records and multi-record sets
 - Joins are handled efficiently, using a single SQL query.